Skip to main content

 Clinical placement support is provided by a dedicated team who will help you find and secure an appropriate site for hands-on field learning, saving you time and bringing you peace of mind.
 Your focus can remain on your studies while you engage in a connected online experience with virtual simulations, supportive faculty, and a diverse community of peers.

-The college also offers an on-campus OT program with more information available through Ithaca’s Department of Occupational Therapy.
+Ithaca College also offers an on-campus OT program.
+Learn more through Ithaca’s Department of Occupational Therapy.